 Risk factors include:

-- family history: three or more first-order relatives with pancreatic cancer results in ~20x risk 8
+family history: three or more first-order relatives with pancreatic cancer results in ~20x increase in risk 8

-Perhaps surprisingly there is only a weak association, if at all, with heavy alcohol consumption 1.
+There is only a weak association, if at all, with heavy alcohol consumption alone, though chronic pancreatitis is a risk factor 1.

 lipase hypersecretion syndrome (10-15%) 9